History of the Miami Dolphins: 2018

-2019–present: The Brian Flores / Tua Tagovailoa Era
+2019–present: Brian Flores, Tua Tagovailoa, and Mike McDaniel

 Long-time Patriots assistant Brian Flores (who had been with the team since their 2004 Super Bowl-winning season) was announced as the next Dolphins head coach to replace the fired Adam Gase, officially being named to the position on February 4, 2019, a day after the Patriots won Super Bowl LIII.
 During the offseason, Ryan Tannehill was traded to the Tennessee Titans and numerous other players such as Cameron Wake, Danny Amendola, Andre Branch and Josh Sitton were released or allowed to become free agents.
 The Dolphins then signed journeyman quarterback Ryan Fitzpatrick and traded for Arizona Cardinals quarterback Josh Rosen to compete for the quarterback position.

 2019

 On August 31, 2019, the Dolphins traded Laremy Tunsil and Kenny Stills to the Houston Texans in exchange for two first-round picks and a second-round pick.
-2 days later, the Dolphins then released long-time snapper John Denney, who had been with the team since 2005 and was the longest-tenured player on the roster prior to his release.
-Over the next few weeks, the Dolphins continued to trade other starters such as Kiko Alonso, Minkah Fitzpatrick, and Kenyan Drake for draft picks and were criticized for allegedly "tanking" for a better draft position early in the season, most notably for Alabama quarterback Tua Tagovailoa, who at the time, was considered possibly the first pick in the 2020 NFL Draft, before suffering a season-ending hip injury on November 16, 2019.
+Two days later, the Dolphins then released long-time snapper John Denney, who had been with the team since 2005 and was the longest-tenured player on the roster prior to his release.
+Over the next few weeks, the Dolphins continued to trade other starters such as Kiko Alonso, Minkah Fitzpatrick, and Kenyan Drake for draft picks and were criticized for allegedly "tanking" for a better draft position early in the season, most notably for Alabama quarterback Tua Tagovailoa, who at the time, was considered possibly the first pick in the 2020 NFL draft, before suffering a season-ending hip injury on November 16, 2019.
 Ryan Fitzpatrick and Rosen alternated games at quarterback to little success, but the job was ultimately clinched by Fitzpatrick after a string of strong performances starting in week 5.
 After starting the season 0–7 while losing each of the first four games by a total of 163 points and scoring a total of just 26 points and 2 touchdowns, the Dolphins won the next two games, including one over the New York Jets, which were led by the ex-Dolphins coach Adam Gase.
 The Dolphins finished their first season under Flores with a 5–11 record, including another upset win over the Patriots in Week 17, which denied the Patriots a first-round bye, and was both their first road win over the Patriots since 2008 and their first road win over the Tom Brady-led Patriots since 2005.